blackchip-org/retro-cs/README.md

 The Retro-Computing Systems.

 Inspired by the Vintage Computer Club.
-Always a work in progress and a labor of love.
-There is no master plan.
+This project is no longe being actively worked on but that could always change.
 Feel free to contact me for more information.

 See my [MAGFest](https://www.magfest.org/) presentation on this emulator here: